richardgaywood/paydata.org/content/sprawlrunners/riggers/vehicle_mods.md

 weight: 600
 ---

 Per Sprawlrunners RAW, anyone can purchase an untraceable vehicle with LP; riggers get no special abilities to tune their vehicles.
-This aims to address that by giving riggers access to a workshop (via an edge) that can be used to boost vehicle stats or outfit them with add-ons.
+This aims to address that by giving riggers access to a workshop (via [new edges]({{< relref "edges.md" >}}) ) that can be used to boost vehicle stats or outfit them with add-ons.

-Mod Points represent access to tools and parts, and are spent like Logistics Points.
-They can be used to tweak vehicles before the mission, or even during it if the opportunity presents itself.

-## New Edges

-### Mod Shop

-Requirements: Novice, Repair d6+ \
-Character gains a pool of 3 Mod Points.

-### Improved Mod Shop

-Requirements: Seasoned, Repair d8+, Mod Shop \
-Character gains a further 4 Mod Points.

-### Mod God

-Requirements: Veteran, Repair d10+, Improved Mod Shop \
-Character gains a further 5 Mod Points.

 ## Spending Mod Points